We have changed our name to:

 - They track what information is viewed on a site which helps website administrators ensure visitors find what they are looking for

-Canada Business Ontario uses sessional and persistent digital markers on some portions of its website.
-During your on-line visit, your browser exchanges data with the Canada Business Ontario Web server.
-The digital markers used do not allow Canada Business Ontario to identify individuals.
+Small Business Services uses sessional and persistent digital markers on some portions of its website.
+During your on-line visit, your browser exchanges data with the Small Business Services Web server.
+The digital markers used do not allow Small Business Services to identify individuals.

 You may adjust your browser settings to reject digital markers, including cookies, if you so choose.
-However, it may affect your ability to interact with Canada Business Ontario’s website.
+However, it may affect your ability to interact with Small Business Services’ website.

 Web analytics is the collection, analysis, measurement, and reporting of data about Web traffic and visits for purposes of understanding and optimizing Web usage.
-Information in digital markers may be used for the purpose of web analytics to remember your online interactions with the Canada Business Ontario’s website.
+Information in digital markers may be used for the purpose of web analytics to remember your online interactions with the Small Business Services’ website.

-Canada Business Ontario uses Google Analytics to improve its web site.
-When your computer requests a Canada Business Ontario Web page, our institution collects the following types of information for Web analytics:
+Small Business Services uses Google Analytics to improve its web site.
+When your computer requests a Small Business Services Web page, our institution collects the following types of information for Web analytics:

 - the originating IP address